Louis Leakey: Attendance at Cambridge

 In Britain, the Leakey children attended primary school; in Africa, they had a tutor.
 The family spent World War I in Africa.
 When the sea lanes opened again in 1919, they returned to Boscombe, and Leakey was sent to Weymouth College, a private boys' school, when he was 16 years old.
 He did not do well and, in about three years, complained of bullying and rules that he considered an infringement on his freedom.
 Advised by one teacher to seek employment in a bank, he secured help from an English teacher in applying to St John's College, Cambridge.
 He received a scholarship for his high scores on the entrance exams.

-Leakey matriculated at the University of Cambridge, his father's alma mater, in 1922, intending to become a missionary to British East Africa.
+Leakey thus matriculated at the University of Cambridge, his father's alma mater, in 1922, intending to become a missionary to British East Africa.
 The resourceful Leakey convinced Cambridge authorities to accept Kikuyu for a modern language requirement, which led to the tall tale that he had "examined himself" in the language.